darkeclipz/3d-canvas/README.md

 ## How?

 We need a simple camera, with position `(0, 0, -5)` (we look backwards).
 Next, we iterate over every vertex and calculate `f=fov/z`.
 Now to find the 2D coordinates: `cx=x/f` and `cy=y/f`.
-A fov of `200` will work, but using `min(innerWidth,innerHeight)` gives a nicer image.
+A fov of `200` will work, but using `min(innerWidth, innerHeight)` gives a nicer image.
 Notice that there is no front or back, if you go through the cube, it just reappears.
 This is a very basic perspective projection.

 ## Live demo